 Caitlin: And I went there three times in the next few days.

-Brianne: so you were just having a lot of bad luck all at once.
-Basically.
+Brianne: So you were just having a lot of bad luck all at once, basically.

 Caitlin: Yeah.
 Over like three days.

 Brianne: Yeah.
 Holy cow.
-That’s the opposite of what usually happens
+That’s the opposite of what usually happens.

-Caitlin: And then I went to my primary doctor cause I’m like, okay, I have a herniated disc.
-I need to at least go to therapy.
-The on some kind of management.
+Caitlin: And then I went to my primary doctor because I’m like, “Okay, I have a herniated disc.
+I need to at least go to therapy, be on some kind of management.”
 And they blew me off.
-They said I might give you ibuprofen but otherwise get out of here.
-And I immediately called insurance said I need to do, doctor got transferred back to an old one and before I could see her, I had to go to the yard cause it was, I couldn’t move.
-And that’s when they found out broke.
-And a compression fracture, which is, um, like a, almost like a door wedge.
+They said, “I might give you ibuprofen, but otherwise get out of here.”
+And I immediately called insurance and said, “I need a new doctor.”
+I got transferred back to an old one.
+And before I could see her, I had to go to the ER again because it was… I couldn’t move.
+And that’s when they found out L1 broke in a compression fracture, which is almost like a door wedge.